“When Things Don’t Go the Way You Want, Something Better Will Happen with a Little Time”: How Dr. Alvin Lum is Owning His Life in the Corporate Arena

 Dr. Alvin has good career opportunities in mind for junior doctors that will enable them to climb the corporate ladder.
 This will guarantee the quality of life that junior doctors are seeking.
 Dr.Alvin Lum will be our speaker at the Diverse Careers for Doctors Webinar on Saturday November 20th from 10 am to 12pm via zoom.
 Come and learn more about these opportunities and how doctors can successfully transition to the corporate arena.
 Click here to get your tickets.

 Interested in finding out more about alternative careers for doctors?
 Check out our career guides and find inspiration from our case studies.
-For those based in Malaysia, you can sign up for updates here, and follow our MF Malaysia Instagram and Facebook pages to stay updated on our events, webinars, job vacancies and more.
+For those based in Malaysia, check out Medic Footprints Malaysia , and follow our MF Malaysia Instagram and Facebook pages to stay updated on our events, webinars, job vacancies and more.

 Dr. Selva Gabriel